Kronuz/Xapiand/docs/_docs/manipulation.md

 {% endcapture %}
 {% include curl.html req=req %}

-The above completely overwrites the existent document with the ID of `1` with the new one.
+The above completely overwrites the existent document with the ID of `John` with the new one.

 If, on the other hand, we use a different ID, a new document will be indexed